0xSero/partisia-docs/docs/token-contract.md

 ## Step 5: Upload the contract to the blockchain

+To deploy a smart contract you need an [account](accounts.md) with [gas](byoc.md) to cover transaction costs.
 Open the wallet in the [Dashboard](https://dashboard.partisiablockchain.com/wallet/upload_wasm) or use [Partisia Blockchain Explorer](https://mpcexplorer.com/deploy-contract) Select the `token_contract.wasm` and the `token_contract.abi`.
 In the *total_supply* field you put the number of tokens you want minted for total supply of the contract from the moment of deployment.
 The *decimals* field indicates placement of decimal point in total supply.
 E.g. total supply: 1050 decimals: 3 will mint supply of 1.050 token.
 After you send the contract to the chain a box appears below.
 You are provided with the following information fields *Execution status*, *Hash*, *Invocation* and *Deployed at*.
 Successful deployment will look like
 this:

 ![deployment](deployment.png)